 Track your hours

 All the above sounds great.
-But how do you actually get that level of oversight?
-It’s shockingly simple: use a time tracker.
+But to actually get that level of oversight you'll need to invest in a solid time tracker.

 There are a bunch of time tracking apps that let you integrate different calendars and tools, so you get an accurate picture of how you spend your time.
 Just make sure it's effortless to use – you really don’t want to waste time tracking time.